-As noted on the checklist, for Proof-of-Age, you may submit one (I) of the following acceptable documents: Birth Certificate, Passport, Baptismal certificate, Naturalization papers or Military records/ID.
-If you are married, please include a copy of your marriage license/certificate.
-You must also include a copy of the member's death certificate.
+As noted on the checklist, for Proof-of-Age, you may submit one (I) of the following acceptable documents: Birth Certificate, Passport, Baptismal Certificate, Naturalization papers, or Military records/ID.
+If you are married, please include a copy of your Marriage License/Certificate.